 Some countries are expanding the number of crimes that fall under the death penalty.
 Countries like India, Bangladesh, Pakistan, Uganda, and others are expanding the scope of use of the death penalty.

-The death penalty must be abolished in every case.
+The death penalty must be abolished in every case and alternatives to the death penalty need to taken under consideration.
 The death penalty is inhumane and cruel.
 Amnesty International is still working on abolishing death penalty from all the other countries.

 The death penalty has existed in the legal system for many years.
 However, many people are now voting against it due to the brutality of the whole concept.
 Death penalty must be abolished for the following reasons.